wjbartol/galasa/README.md

 Input Parameters/Properties:
 - `galasa.test.stream` required.
 A string.
-- `galasa.token` required.
-An access token for the galasa ecosystem.
+- `galasa.token` optional.
+An access token for the galasa ecosystem, if that ecosytem is using authentication.
 - `galasa.bootstrap` required.
 A URL to the ecosystem.
 - `galasa.skip.bundletestcatalog` optional.
 A boolean.
+If set to true, the test catalog is not deployed to the Galasa server.
 - `galasa.skip.deploytestcatalog` optional.
 A boolean.
+If set to true, the test catalog is not deployed to the Galasa server.

 For example:
 ```